matamorphosis/MFRC522RFIDPyAuthKeyBruteforcer/README.md

 # MFRC522PythonAuthKeyBruteforcer
 Just a simple RFID authentication key brute-force program written in python, as all the ones I found were written in C. This is much more user friendly

+Required Hardware:
+- Mifare RC522 RFID Reader
+- Raspberry Pi, or a controller with GPIO pins ideally running some form of debian linux.

 Usage:

 Add any keys you wish to test to the keys.txt file.
 They must be in the following format with 6 hex chars, seperated by commas exclusive of any \x or 0x at the front: